 If you think strategically about queuing, you can get around the delays.
 Get a few holes ahead of the player you’re searching for, and get locked in.
 Open grandstands offer the best seats in the house.

 I get it.
-When you’re stuck in a long line of golf fans, you get feverish to actually see some golf.
-Rory McIlroy and Scottie Scheffler could be over your shoulder, but you’re standing looking at a set of stairs.
+When you’re stuck in a long line of golf fans, you get feverish actually to see some golf.
+Tiger Woods and Rory McIlroy could be around the corner, but you’re staring at the back of someone’s head in a queue.

 But you’ll be rewarded for your patience and you’ll be the envy of your fellow spectators once you’re looking down on them in the raised seats.